eflautt/ga-data-science/templates/template-lesson-readme.md

 > #### *Audience*

-> Keep in mind these DAT personas as you create and iterate on this lesson:
+> Keep in mind these DAT personas as you create and iterate on this lesson.
+Write out lessons in a student-facing voice for consistency.

 > Level up Lisa
 > Summary: She currently primarily uses Excel and SQL to do her data analysis.
 She’s very excited to learn about predictive analysis but she doesn’t have the coding skills to really pick up these skills on her own.